Mobile Suit Gundam: Encounters in Space

-Mobile Suit Gundam: Encounters in Space, known in Japan as Mobile Suit Gundam: Meguriai Sora, is a third-person shooter action video game for the PlayStation 2 released in 2003.
+is a third-person shooter action video game for the PlayStation 2 released in 2003.
 The game is centered on space based mobile suit (or mecha) combat.
 The game is based on the Universal Century timeline of the popular Gundam franchise.

 Rather than tell a single continuous story, the single-player game in Encounters in Space is broken up into a few short vignettes that take place over the course of four years.
 These vignettes are accounts of several significant battles during and after the One Year War between the Earth Federation and the Principality of Zeon.

 Gameplay

-The game takes place entirely in Outer Space, although the Moon, space colonies, and asteroids are sometimes visited.
+The game takes place entirely in outer space, although the Moon, space colonies, and asteroids are sometimes visited.
 The player pilots a wide variety of Mobile Suits, Mobile Armours, and other spacecraft throughout several different zero gravity environments.
 Also thrusters can be used to give these mobile weapons a temporary boost in speed and maneuverability.
 These vehicles can move forward, backward, and side to side using the left analog stick and can move up and down using the R1 and R2 buttons, allowing for 360 degree combat.
 The game is mostly free roaming, although a few rail shooter sections are commonly encountered.